Analyzing Taitron Components (TAIT) & Its Rivals

 Risk and Volatility

-Taitron Components has a beta of 1.32, indicating that its stock price is 32% more volatile than the S&P 500.
-Comparatively, Taitron Components’ rivals have a beta of 1.63, indicating that their average stock price is 63% more volatile than the S&P 500.
+Taitron Components has a beta of 1.32, meaning that its share price is 32% more volatile than the S&P 500.
+Comparatively, Taitron Components’ rivals have a beta of 1.63, meaning that their average share price is 63% more volatile than the S&P 500.

+Taitron Components pays an annual dividend of $0.18 per share and has a dividend yield of 5.1%.
+Taitron Components pays out 46.2% of its earnings in the form of a dividend.
+As a group, “Electronic parts & equipment, not elsewhere classified” companies pay a dividend yield of 1.7% and pay out 26.3% of their earnings in the form of a dividend.
+Taitron Components has increased its dividend for 5 consecutive years.

 Taitron Components, Inc. engages in the manufacture and distribution of original designed and manufactured products and electronic components.
 It also offers discrete semiconductors and commodity integrated circuits, optoelectronic devices, passive components, and value-added engineering and turnkey services.
 The company was founded by Stewart Wang and Tzu Sheng Ku in 1989 and is headquartered in Valencia, CA.